starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 ## Recommended next arc

-After PER 6 lands, continue with **PER 7: Status consistency pass**.
+After PER 7 lands, continue with **PER 8: Public infrastructure README closeout**.

-Reference now has concise package and adapter cards.
-The next gap is consistency between website entry points and package READMEs for experimental, low-level, deprecated, and historical surfaces.
+The remaining public package gap is `@starbeam/use-strict-lifecycle`, which still needs an honest README that does not promote it as first-run app-author API.

-Start with Svelte status, Vue package README alignment, and experiment package metadata/readme cleanup.
+Use its theory notes and React adapter context to decide whether to frame it as a standalone React lifecycle utility, Starbeam adapter infrastructure, or both.

 ## Validation checklist